helmholtz-analytics/heat/doc/source/documentation_howto.rst

 .. role:: greymarker
 .. role:: bluemarker

-Writing HeAT Documentation
+Writing Heat Documentation
 ==========================

-In order to maintain proper, uniform and understandable API documentation of HeAT, a few style guidelines are enforced.
-The following sections summarize the key features of HeATs API documentation.
+In order to maintain proper, uniform and understandable API documentation of Heat, a few style guidelines are enforced.
+The following sections summarize the key features of Heats API documentation.

 Prerequisites
 -------------